YOU ARE AT:Test & MeasurementHollow core fiber occasions a paradigm shift in testing

 “A 32% reduction in latency time, verified using commercially available 400G high end measurement equipment such as those from Viavi solutions, adds significant weight to this test,” said Andre Champavere, fiber optic measurement and sensing expert, in a LinkedIn comment.
 As for the OTDR [Optical Time Domain Reflectometer] characterization of HCF fibers, it is somewhat specific (very low backscatter level, high reflective peaks at SMF/HCF hybrid connections), but it can work.”

 “You cannot leave it open for weeks or months,” Mario Simard, product line manager at Viavi said in a webinar.
-“If there’s pressure differential, you can get some contaminant inside the fiber,” he added.
+“If there’s pressure differential, you can get some contaminant inside the fiber,” he explained.

 Currently, the solid core and hollow core infrastructures are not directly compatible.
 “You have to have an adapter from glass to air to connect the HCF to a system or to a test instrument,” Simard noted.
 Even so, adapter loss can lead to a poor-quality link.